riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 });
 {% endhighlight %}

+And with that, our hard-coded page limit is gone.

 ###No more faking
 As much fun as it is to type page numbers into the URL, I think we're going to want to get those buttons working... so let's get to it!